 Fig. 5.
-Objects markup - light rectangles with bold points in the corners showing selected Images
+Objects markup - light rectangles with bold points in the corners showing selected Images Source: compiled by the authors

 After completing the marking of images, we proceed to the next task, which separates the test data.
 It is common practice to divide the indicated data into a training and test set.